 - 4.9.1 Forensic Services takes appropriate action when any aspect of its work activity does not conform to the management system.
-Forensic Services policy and quality procedures ensure that: - 14.9.1.1 Nonconforming work and noncompliance with the management system can be discovered as a result of external or internal audits, management reviews, proficiency testing, customer feedback, instrument malfunction (operational difficulties, maintenance problems, or calibration problems), quality control, technical review, etc. - 14.9.1.2 Deviations from desired analytical outcomes that are discovered through the quality measures employed during analysis and designated by the management system are not usually considered to be nonconformities for purposes of this procedure.
+Forensic Services policy and quality procedures ensure that: - 14.9.1.1 Nonconforming work and noncompliance with the management system can be discovered as a result of external or internal audits, management reviews, proficiency testing, customer feedback, instrument malfunction (operational difficulties, maintenance problems, or calibration problems), quality control, technical review, etc. - 14.9.1.2 Deviations from desired analytical outcomes that are discovered through the quality measures employed during analysis/review and designated by the management system are not usually considered to be nonconformities for purposes of this procedure.
 They must be satisfactorily resolved before completing analysis and issuing an examination report.
-These deviations may be treated as nonconformances, if appropriate - a) The responsibilities and authorities for the management of nonconforming work are designated and actions (including halting work and withholding examination reports, as necessary) are defined and taken. - 14.9.1 a) Any employee of Forensic Services who identifies nonconforming work shall immediately inform his/her supervisor, the discipline leader, or any other executive management, of the nonconforming work.
+These deviations may be treated as nonconformances, if appropriate - a) The responsibilities and authorities for the management of nonconforming work are designated and actions (including halting work and withholding examination reports, as necessary) are defined and taken - Any employee of Forensic Services who identifies nonconforming work shall immediately inform his/her supervisor, the discipline leader, or any other executive management of the norconforming work.
+The "Nonconforming Work Report 'is utilized to report and initially investigate nonconforming work.
+The Noncomorming Work Report is available to all ISP Forensic Services employees on the shared drive.
+The reporting individual, informed supervisor, the discipline leader, or executive management team member will complete Section Lof the Nonconforming Work Report and forward the document to the Quality Manager.
+It is encouraged, but not required, for the reporting individual to disclose their identity.
 The supervisor, discipline leader, Laboratory Manager, Quality Manager, or Major/Manager shall halt all nonconforming work; and hold examination reports as necessary; and ensure that the appropriate supervisor, discipline leader and other executive management are made aware of the nonconforming work.
-For example, the DNA discipline leader has authority to halt or terminate forensic biology analysis due to technical problems within the section and the CODIS manager has authority to terminate laboratory participation in CODIS in the event of a problem until the reliability of the CODIS computer data can be assured. - b) An evaluation is made of the significance of nonconforming work: - 14.9.1 b) An evaluation of all nonconformities, whether related to analysis or deviations from the management system, is made by the Quality Manager and the discipline leader if appropriate.
-However, neither shall evaluate nonconformities for which they may be responsible.
-For nonconforming analysis of evidence, the evaluation shall determine whether the nonconformity is class 1, 2, or 3 analytical nonconformity.
-If the nonconformity is a class 3, nonconformity, the evaluation shall assess the significance and likelihood of recurrence.
+For example, the DNA discipline leader has authority to halt or terminate forensic biology analysis due to technical problems within the section and the CODIS manager has authority to terminate laboratory participation in CODIS in the event of a problem until the reliability of the CODIS computer data can be assured.
+Halting work may include the removal of a scientist from casework and technical review until the issue has been satisfactorily resolved.